 The Dutch Pretty Things Visit Radio City

 Martin Fokkens has a web-site devoted to a Dutch pop group of the sixties called Q65.
 He describes them as the “Dutch Pretty Things”.
-In June 1966 they came to London on a promotional visit.
+In June 1966 Q65 came to London on a promotional visit.
 They did not have a work permit so were not allowed to perform.
 Instead they paid a visit to the Radio City fort in a rubber dinghy where they were interviewed on air.

 We asked Radio City DJ Ian MacRae if he could remember their visit.
 He said: “I remember the group in the rubber dinghy coming onto the station only from the photo which I also have in my scrapbook somewhere.
 Whenever I've looked at the photo I've wondered who they were.
 Q65 eh?
 Now I know.
 That's all I can tell you except they must've been mad floating around out there in that thing!”